doddo/tuvix/README.md

 However it is not stable yet, and still under heavy development.
 GA and initial release version is planned for Q4 2019.

 ## More extensive documentation

-There will be more exhaustive documentation here, in detail describing all the settings and configurations possible, as well as some nginx reverse proxy for SSL termination usw but that will have to wait for there is currently no such things as this program is under construction still.
+There are some intraductory instructions [here](docker/source/config.md), which detail how to run tuvix in concert with Dropbox, as well as some notes on running tuvix behind a reverse proxy (nginx or apache2) (to terminate SSL usw.)

+Other notes on composing posts are pretty much the same as [for plerd](https://github.com/jmacdotorg/plerd#composing-posts).

 ## How to run

-You can fire up the app in three simple steps.
+Besides from running it in the docker container, you can fire up the app in two simple steps.
 First is editing `tuvix.conf` to add some config directives (which will soon be documented), then deploy the SQL schema aswell as publish the source directory with:

 ```bash
 $ script/plerdall_db.pl --config /home/petter/git/tuvix/tuvix.conf \